 Skip to main content

-Container-based: Suitable for existing projects, supports any language, requires providing a Dockerfile.
+Container mode: suitable for existing projects.
+Supports any language, requires a Dockerfile.

 Quick Start

-Create a project named my-service using the helloworld template
+Create a project named my-service from the helloworld template

 Run my-service locally on port 3000

-Create an agent named my-agent for customer service dialogues
+Create an agent named my-agent for customer support chat

 Common Scenarios

-Create a function-based service supporting WebSocket for the chat feature of Mini Programs
+Create a function-mode service with WebSocket support for Mini Program chat

-Deploy a Spring Boot application to provide REST API services
+Deploy a Spring Boot app that provides REST APIs

-Create a high-performance microservice in Go to handle user authentication
+Create a high-performance Go microservice to handle user authentication

-Deploy a Python service to periodically process data and generate reports
+Deploy a Python service to process data on a schedule and generate reports

 Create an agent to handle user inquiries and provide personalized services